"I bet they'd be even more frightened than the rest of us to see him come back."

-Harry dreams about Quidditch, some wizards run amok, Ministry wizards attempt to stop them, and HRH hide in the forest, encountering Draco Malfoy along the way.
-Harry discovers that he has lost his wand.
-HRH meet Bagman, hear noises in the forest, and see the Dark Mark.
-Ministry wizards arrive and shoot Stunning Spells in every direction, hitting Winky, whom they blame for conjuring the Dark Mark (though they soon realize that this is unlikely).
+Harry dreams about Quidditch, some wizards run amok, Ministry wizards attempt to stop them, and Harry, Ron and Hermione hide in the forest, encountering Draco Malfoy along the way.
+Harry discovers that he has lost his wand. they meet Ludo Bagman, hear noises in the forest, and see the Dark Mark.
+Ministry wizards arrive and shoot Stunning Spells in every direction, hitting Winky the house-elf, whom they blame for conjuring the Dark Mark (though they soon realize that this is unlikely).

 Calendar and Dates

 This chapter takes place on the same evening as the previous chapter, a Monday in late August 1994, after the Quidditch World Cup final match finished, and one week before the first day of term at Hogwarts.

 This chapter features the first appearance of the Dark Mark and of the Priori Incantatem spell effect.

 "Où est Madame Maxime?
 Nous l'avons perdue -"

 The girl is asking in French, "Where is Madame Maxime?
 We lost her -".

 Since Hermione has read a book (no surprise there) about Magical Education in Europe, she deduces that they are students from the Beauxbatons Academy of Magic attending the Quidditch World Cup.

 Winky...was moving in a most peculiar fashion, apparently with great difficulty; it was as though someone invisible was trying to hold her back.

 ...which of course they were.
 J K Rowling tells us exactly what is going on here - Barty Crouch Jr, hidden by an Invisibility Cloak, is holding Winky back and restricting her movement - but disguises it as a simile.